Unfair Utilities and First Steps Towards Improving Them: Further details on examples

-\textbf{Demographic parity:} It may seem that since $M\indep S$, an intuitively fair policy must satisfy demographic parity, that is, $S\indep D$.
-But the policies in $\Pi^{O^D}$ that satisfy demographic parity seem to be neither fair nor realistic.
-The only way to satisfy demographic parity would be to either hire people from group $S=0$ that are unqualified (in expectation) or reject people from group $S=1$ that are qualified (in expectation).
+\textbf{Demographic parity:} It may seem that since $A \indep S$, an intuitively fair policy must satisfy demographic parity, that is, $S\indep D$.
+The only way to satisfy demographic parity would be to either admit people from group $S=0$ that are unqualified (in expectation) or reject people from group $S=1$ that are qualified (in expectation).
 This is especially counterintuitive if $\text{var}(\varepsilon_{G_0})\gg\text{var}(\varepsilon_{G_1})$.
-We probably would not want to hire someone who we expect does in fact not have the required medical qualifications.
-On the other hand, if we only hire people from group $S=0$ that we expect to be qualified, demographic parity would imply that we have to reject many people from group $S=1$ who we expect to be qualified doctors, which seems unfair and may not be economically feasible.
-Demographic parity would be an attractive property to satisfy in this example (indeed, an oracle policy would satisfy demographic parity), but we do not think that this is something that one should force upon the algorithm by doing constrained optimization.
-When we have to choose a realizable policy $\pi\in \Pi^{\rO^D}$, it is too late to satisfy demographic parity.
-We think that future work should investigate how to collect data such that optimal policies under VoI-fair utilities result in intuitively fair policies.
+We would either have to admit candidates from group $S=0$ who are unlikely to be qualified or reject candidates from group $S=1$ who are likely qualified.
+Demographic parity would be an attractive property to satisfy in this example (indeed, an oracle policy would satisfy demographic parity), but we do not think that this is necessarily something that one should force upon the algorithm by doing constrained optimization.
+When we have to choose a realizable policy $\pi\in \Pi^{\rO^D}$, it may be too late to satisfy demographic parity.
+We think that future work should investigate how to collect data such that optimal policies under VoI-fair utility functions result in intuitively fair policies.
 In this example, it seems that we should try to reduce $\text{var}(\varepsilon_{G_0})$.